Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Details of Dataset, Languages, and Models

 \section{Details of Dataset, Languages, and Models}

-We provide detailed statistics of the two long-form RAG datasets used in our experiments (ELI5 and MIRACL) in Table~\ref{tab:data_statistics}.
-The characteristics of the eight tested languages, including their language family, script, linguistic typology, and resource level, are summarized in Table~\ref{tab:lang_statistics}.
-For the models, Table~\ref{tab:model_statistics} includes their context window size, HuggingFace model identifier, and officially (un)supported languages.
-Lastly, Table~\ref{tab:comet_quality} reports COMET-QE scores for each target language.
+We provide detailed statistics of the two long-form RAG datasets used in our experiments (ELI5 and MIRACL) in~\autoref{tab:data_statistics}.
+The characteristics of the eight tested languages, including their language family, script, linguistic typology, and resource level, are summarized in~\autoref{tab:lang_statistics}.
+For the models, \autoref{tab:model_statistics} includes their context window size, HuggingFace model identifier, and officially (un)supported languages.
+Lastly, \autoref{tab:comet_quality} reports COMET-QE \citep{rei-etal-2020-comet} scores for each target language.